luca-dga/-/README.md

 -	**MSc in Finance and Insurance** (with Honors), 10/2013 - 07/2016

-    *University of Rome “La Sapienza”, Italy - Faculty of Economics*
+    *University of Rome “La Sapienza”*, Italy - Faculty of Economics

     Advisor: Prof. Maria Chiarolla